bhrigu123/TimeCraft/README.md

 - All interactions through the macOS menu bar
 - Create and configure goals with target durations
-- Track time spent on each goal with a single click
+- Start/Stop timers on each goal with a single click
 - View active goal and elapsed time directly in the menu bar
 - Beautiful and intuitive interface for goal management
-- View statistics and progress for each goal
 - Seamless background operation while you focus on your work
 - Supports both light and dark mode